hrs/engine-mode/README.md

 ## Installation

-`engine-mode` should soon be available on MELPA shortly.
+`engine-mode` is available on MELPA.

-In the meantime, you can install it like any other elisp file by adding it to your load path and globally enabling it:
+You can also install it like any other elisp file by adding it to your load path and globally enabling it:

 ```emacs
 (require 'engine-mode)